-There is a stigma associated with migraines, and it still lingers.
-The pain is imagined, it's just a bad headache.
-It is still misunderstood and very under rated.
+There is a stigma associated with migraines, and it still lingers... the pain is imagined - it's just a bad headache.
+It is still misunderstood and very underrated.
 It is under treated.
 Half of us migraine sufferers are not getting effective treatment.
 Why?
-Who knows really, but my guess is that we dismiss them as just a headache.
+Who knows really, but do you dismiss them as just a headache?

 I highly recommend finding a good counselor or psychologist.
 Dealing with migraines and depression is not easy.
 Good friends help too, but I prefer to leave the heavy stuff for the professionals.

-share some ideas with you on how to feel a little better despite having migraines
+share this process to help you feel a little better despite having migraines

 One way to deal with migraines and depression is to keep a journal.
 It is beneficial to express your emotions, but the strong emotions from intense physical pain may be too strong for others to bear.

 It is best to process some of it with yourself.